SuperOfficeDocs/superoffice-docs/docs/api/tutorials/openid-authorization-code-flow.md

 This is where the main app logic will go.
 We are logged in at this point, and we have an access token and a refresh token in our session state.

-First we check that the access token is set.
+First, we check that the access token is set.

 Then we check if the access token has expired.
 If it has, we need to get a new access token using the refresh token.